 Serving Suggestions

-Serve bread pudding warm as a side dish for any of your favorite main dishes.
+Serve bread pudding warm as a side dish for any of your favorite main dishes or as a savory brunch alongside Millionaire Bacon.
 It is the perfect companion for pork tenderloin, roasted turkey, sliced ham, or even a leg of lamb.

 This comforting and rich dish is also perfect for holiday feasts and is great enjoyed alongside sweet potato soufflé, roasted rainbow carrots, and mashed potatoes.